 After the Gospel is read, the priest or deacon preaches the homily.
-The word homily comes from a Greek word that means discourse, but note also the resonance to homo meaning same.
+The word homily comes from a Greek word that means discourse, but also sounds similar to the Greek word meaning 'same'.
 Thus the homily is a discourse on the Scriptures, saying the same thing as what was just read.
 The Ethiopian eunuch asked how he would understand the Scriptures, unless someone guided him.
+Read Acts 8.26-40.
 Therefore the Church has always had holy men and women, taught by the Spirit, who are able to expound the Scriptures to us.
 When the priest gives his homily, he draws upon this treasury, Holy Tradition, so we may understand the Scripture in line with those who have gone before us, and not be lead away by fanciful interpretations and speculations.